 He holds an M.B.A. from the Darden School of Business at the University of Virginia and a B.S. from Wake Forest University.

-He is an active board member of the George W. Bush Presidential Center and the Building Conservation Trust.
+He is a board member of the George W. Bush Presidential Center and the Building Conservation Trust.

 Before joining Waterous Energy Fund, Sara was the Manager of Business Development for Obsidian Energy (TSX:OBE) an intermediate oil and gas producer.

 Prior to that, Sara was an Engineering Director with Scotia Waterous for four years, where she was involved in the technical evaluation of numerous oil and gas assets, representing clients on both the buy-side and sell-side.

 Prior to joining Scotia Waterous, Sara was a Sr. Reservoir Engineer for Apache Corporation for three years, with a particular focus on the Montney and the Duvernay shale basins.
 After beginning her career at Mobil Oil Canada in 1998, Sara joined British Petroleum in 2000 where she spent 10 years as a reservoir engineer in a variety of basins in North America and the North Sea.

 Sara is a member of the Association of Professional Engineers and Geoscientists of Alberta (APEGA) and the Society of Petroleum Engineers (SPE)